Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ### Now, with the redirector hack, we can achieve permanent membership!

-### Some people have been stealing our hacks.

-There are some groups that steal our code, and pass it off as their own.
-If you actually want the most updated hacks, this is the place.
-Some WIP hacks can be found on our Discord.

 ### Notice: We are NOT trying to ruin Prodigy Math Game.